 Objective 2 (O2): The continued support of researchers within Europe and their international collaborators that are using the current production infrastructure.

 In PY2 the responsibility of providing VO services was migrated to the EGI.eu operations team and the NGIs.
 VO support includes existing SA1 VO services provided by NGIs including support through the EGI helpdesk, the operation of software platforms dedicated to VOs (VO Management Services, user identity provisioning, VO grid services etc.), and the operation of tools to assist VO administration and monitoring.
-The collaboration between the active User Communities and the Resource Providers of EGI has been strengthening in PY3.
+The collaboration between the active User Communities and the Resource Providers of EGI has been strengthened in PY3.

 The overall quantity of computing resources used in PY3 amounts to 12.01 Billion HEP-SPEC 06 Hours (the corresponding amount of consumed resources consumed during PY2 amounted to 10.5 Billion HEP-SPEC 06 Hours) as shown in Table 9.
 The PY3 workload was generated by 507.2 Million jobs, which amounts to an average of 1.43 Million job/day.